apostrophecms/docs/docs/guide/migration/upgrading.md

+---
+sidebarDepth: 2
+---

 # Migration from Apostrophe 2

 While many foundational patterns from Apostrophe 2 (A2) were maintained in Apostrophe 3 (A3), there are significant breaking changes to both the database document structure and site-building APIs.
-This guide will summarize those and cover how to begin upgrading website and standalone module projects from A2 to A3 Importantly, we will introduce [tools for developers to automate most of the necessary migration work](#migration-tools).
+This guide will summarize those and cover how to begin upgrading website and standalone module projects from A2 to A3.
+Importantly, we will introduce [tools for developers to automate most of the necessary migration work](#migration-process).

 ## Breaking changes

-- What's involved in upgrading from A2
-	- Updating the database structure
-		- broad strokes of what this means with a few examples of changes
+### Code structure and APIs

 	- Upgrading the code base
 		- point to Coming from 2.x page to show examples of changes
 		- Module configuration API